OpenDataLiteracy/WSL-AMF/PlanofWork.md

 ## Communication

 - [Customize and add bullets]
 - Update the ODL GitHub repository at least weekly and more as needed, so the internship’s documentation is current and thorough.
-Notify [sponsor name] and others as needed about updated reports.
+Notify Kathleen Sullivan and others as needed about updated reports.
-- Respond to [sponsor name] or ODL team within 24 business hours.
+- Respond to Kathleen Sullivan or ODL team within 24 business hours.
-- Use [platforms determined by intern and sponsor], email, and Slack for communication with [sponsor name] and the ODL team.
+- Use [platforms determined by intern and sponsor], email, and Slack for communication with Kathleen Sullivan and the ODL team.
 - Include any travel, online meetings, and/or site visits planned...